pmfnascimento/typescript-course/16-typescript-webpack/NOTE.md

 # Webpack

-<p>Webpack is old builder packages, so right now we use vite has a modern tool to build our web Moden application</p>
+<p>Webpack is old builder packages, so right now we use vite has a modern tool to build our web Modern application</p>